data-skeptic/blog/meta/2022/writers-guide.md

 ## Tone and Content

 As a podcast, Data Skeptic is known for cutting away the fluff and focusing dicussions on the aspects of research and data science that are impactful in practice.
-Our episodes are relatively short compared to other shows, but backed with content from original, insightful sources.
+Our episodes are relatively short compared to other shows, but packed with content from original, insightful sources.
 Our content focuses on key insights for people interested in methodology, engineering, and analysis.

 We want to capture the same virtues in our blog posts by writing concise, original, interesting content that leaves the reader satisfied that they invested their time reading our posts.
 Every article should have at least one useful takeaway or recommendation.